liborsold/fuNEGF/README.md

 # fuNEGF
 Non Equillibrium Green's Functions solvers and examples for educational purposes.
+Limited to a 1D linear chain for now.
 See the [online documentation](https://funegf.readthedocs.io/en/latest/).

 ## Structure